-- (1) For towers located in the public rights-of-way, it increases the height of the structure by more than 10% or more than ten feet, whichever is greater; or it involves adding an appurtenance to the body of the tower that would protrude from the edge of the tower by more than six feet; or it involves installation of any new equipment cabinets on the ground if there are no pre-existing ground cabinets associated with the tower; or it involves installation of ground cabinets that are more than 10% larger in height or overall volume than any other ground cabinets associated with the tower; or - (2) For towers not located in the public rights-of-way, it increases the height of the tower by more than 10% or by the height of one additional antenna array with separation from the nearest existing antenna not to exceed twenty feet, whichever is greater; or it involves adding an appurtenance to the body of the tower that would protrude from the edge of the tower more than twenty feet, or more than the width of the tower at the level of the appurtenance, whichever is greater; or - (3) For base stations, it increases the height of the structure by more than 10% or more than ten feet, whichever is greater; or it involves adding an appurtenance to the body of the structure that would protrude from the edge of the structure by more than six feet; or it involves installation of any new equipment cabinets on the ground if there are no pre-existing ground cabinets associated with the structure, or else involves installation of ground cabinets that are more than 10% larger in height or overall volume than any other ground cabinets associated with the structure; or - (4) For any eligible support structure, it involves the installation of more than the standard number of new equipment cabinets for the technology involved, but not to exceed four cabinets; or it entails any excavation or placement outside the existing site; or it impairs the concealment elements of the eligible support structure necessary to qualify as an alternative communication facility; or it does not comply with the original application design elements or conditions of approval, including but not limited to colors, textures, surfaces, scale, character and siting, or any approved amendments thereto, subject to the thresholds established in subsections 1-4 of this definition.
+- (1) For towers located in the public rights-of-way, it increases the height of the structure by more than ten percent (10%) or more than ten (10) feet, whichever is greater; or it involves adding an appurtenance to the body of the tower that would protrude from the edge of the tower by more than six (6) feet; or it involves installation of any new equipment cabinets on the ground if there are no pre-existing ground cabinets associated with the tower; or it involves installation of ground cabinets that are more than ten percent (10%) larger in height or overall volume than any other ground cabinets associated with the tower; or

+(2) For towers not located in the public rights-of-way, it increases the height of the tower by more than ten percent (10%) or by the height of one (1) additional antenna array with separation from the nearest existing antenna not to exceed twenty (20) feet, whichever is greater; or it involves adding an appurtenance to the body of the tower that would protrude from the edge of the tower more than twenty (20) feet, or more than the width of the tower at the level of the appurtenance, whichever is greater; or

+(3) For base stations, it increases the height of the structure by more than ten percent (10%) or more than ten (10) feet, whichever is greater; or it involves adding an appurtenance to the body of the structure that would protrude from the edge of the structure by more than six (6) feet; or it involves installation of any new equipment cabinets on the ground if there are no pre-existing ground cabinets associated with the structure, or else involves installation of ground cabinets that are more than ten percent (10%) larger in height or overall volume than any other ground cabinets associated with the structure; or

+(4) For any eligible support structure, it involves the installation of more than the standard number of new equipment cabinets for the technology involved, but not to exceed four (4) cabinets; or it entails any excavation or placement outside the existing site; or it impairs the concealment elements of the eligible support structure necessary to qualify as an alternative communication facility; or it does not comply with the original application design elements or conditions of approval, including but not limited to colors, textures, surfaces, scale, character and siting, or any approved amendments thereto, subject to the thresholds established in subsections (1)-(4) of this definition.

+(5) For purposes of determining whether a substantial change exists, changes in height are measured from the original support structure in cases where installations are or will be separated horizontally, such as on building rooftops.
+In all other circumstances, changes in height are measured from the dimensions of the tower or base station, inclusive of originally approved equipment and any modifications that were approved prior to February 22, 2012.